Education (EDUC)

 Attributes: Writing Requirement (WR)

-EDUC 305 Human Exceptionalities: School, Home, and Community (1 Credit)
+EDUC 305 Human Exceptionalities: School, Home, and Community (1 Credits)

 This course provides an introduction and overview of human exceptionalities with an emphasis on considerations in education.
 Course content is correlated to the Minnesota Standards of Effective Practice for Teachers (SEPs).
 It will include the following topics: history and laws of special education; knowledge of exceptionalities (particularly those specified under IDEA); the human experience of exceptionalities; effective and ethical practice with special needs students in the least restrictive environment; collaborating with parents and professionals; the process of pre-referral, referral, 504 plans, IEPs and attending IEP meetings; considering, developing, and applying accommodations, adaptions, differentiation, and accessibility; response to intervention; and technologies that support students with exceptionalities.

-The goal of this course is to explore how schooling shapes and perpetuates cultures by examining schools in Finland and Denmark.
-Finland and Denmark are known to have some of the best education systems in the world.
+The goal of this course is to explore how schooling shapes and perpetuates cultures by examining schools in the Nordic countries.
+For example, Finland is known to have some of the best education systems in the world.
 In this course, students will explore the interdisciplinary approach to the educational systems and be looking at what is taught as part of the national curriculum and how this aligns to cultural practices of movement and nutrition.
 Students will observe students, teachers and university faculty in the countries.
-This course will review the research related to the practices of physical activity, wellness, and nutrition that are incorporated throughout the school day.
-Students will also explore the concepts of hygge and sisu in the Scandinavian countries.
+This course will review the research related to the practices of physical activity, wellness, and nutrition that are incorporated throughout the school day and in everyday life.

 Prerequisites: None